Interior Design

 - Prerequisite:None.

-This course explores the Modern and contemporary architectural and interior design history in the Sacramento areas.
-Field trips are required.
+This course explores the Modern and contemporary architectural and interior design history in the Sacramento area.
+Virtual and/or in-person field trips are required.
 Pass/No Pass only.

 Student Learning Outcomes